eilandx/eilandx.github.io/_posts/2024-03-29-ssh-config.md

 ### Location

-In order to make use an SSH configuration file, we need to create a new file inside your user's .ssh directory - which is usually located under your user's home directory.
+In order to make use of an SSH configuration file, we need to create a new file inside your user's .ssh directory - which is usually located under your user's home directory.
 For example, if I'm logged in as user "crimsoncloak" on a Linux OS, my .ssh directory would be located at `/home/crimsoncloak/.ssh`.
-For a Windows machine, this would be located at `"C:\Users\crimsoncloak\.ssh\config"` (be mindful of the difference between backslashes and forward slashes!).
+For a Windows machine, this would be located at `"C:\Users\crimsoncloak\.ssh"` (be mindful of the difference between backslashes and forward slashes!).

 Inside of that `.ssh` directory, we create a new file called `config`, without any file extension.
 This is the file in which we will define all of our SSH configurations that will be picked up when we use `ssh` or `scp` commands with our specific user.